Francis Sheehy-Skeffington: Arrest

+Bowen-Colthurst's troops made their way three hundred yards along the road to Alderman James Kelly's shop (and home), which they stormed and destroyed with grenades.
 The soldiers also captured two men who had taken refuge in the shop, Thomas Dickson and Patrick McIntyre, both journalists.
-They and Sheehy Skeffington were then escorted back to Portobello Barracks and lodged in prison cells.
+They and Sheehy-Skeffington were then escorted back to Portobello Barracks and lodged in prison cells.

 Summary execution

-Just after ten on the morning of 26 April, Bowen-Colthurst came to the guardroom and ordered Dickson, McIntyre and Sheehy Skeffington taken out to an adjacent exercise yard.
+Just after ten on the morning of 26 April, Bowen-Colthurst came to the guardroom and ordered Dickson, McIntyre and Sheehy-Skeffington taken out to an adjacent exercise yard.
 He announced his intentions to Lieutenant Dobbin, the officer in charge of the guardroom, telling him: "I am taking these prisoners out of the guard room [and] I am going to shoot them.
 I think it is the right thing to do."
 He then assembled a squad of seven men in the yard and ordered them to shoot the three prisoners, who until that moment were not aware they were about to die.
-After killing the three men, the firing squad immediately left the yard, but when movement was detected in Sheehy Skeffington's leg, Bowen-Colthurst ordered Lieutenant Dobbin to gather another group of four soldiers to fire another volley into him.
-About half an hour later, after informing the orderly room of his actions, Bowen-Colthurst reported what he had done to his superior, Major Rosborough.
-He said he took responsibility for the shooting and, aware that shooting prisoners was a capital offence, he also said that he "possibly might be hanged for it".
+After killing the three men, the firing squad immediately left the yard, but when movement was detected in Sheehy-Skeffington's leg, Bowen-Colthurst ordered Lieutenant Dobbin to gather another group of four soldiers to fire another volley into him.
+About half an hour later, after informing the orderly room of his actions, Bowen-Colthurst reported the shootings to Major Rosborough.
+He said he took responsibility for them and, aware that shooting prisoners was a capital offence, he added that he "possibly might be hanged for it".
 Rosborough asked him for a written report, and later on, issued instructions that Bowen-Colthurst be limited to duties within the barracks.

 Immediately after informing Rosborough of the shootings, Bowen-Colthurst led a raid on a suspected rebel hideout in Camden Street.
-A three-man patrol of Bowen-Colthurst's troops captured Councillor Richard O'Carroll, a lieutenant in the I.R.B., alone in a room above Byrne's grocery shop.
-O'Carroll quickly surrendered.
-Bowen-Colthurst interrogated him briefly and then had him shot in the street by one of the company sergeants, in front of a crowd of onlookers and soldiers.
+A three-man patrol of Bowen-Colthurst's troops captured Councillor Richard O'Carroll, a lieutenant in the I.R.B., alone in a room above Byrne's grocery shop and O'Carroll quickly surrendered.
+Bowen-Colthurst briefly interrogated him and then had him taken out to the street and shot by one of the company sergeants, in front of a crowd of onlookers and soldiers.
 O'Carroll did not die immediately but was taken to Portobello Infirmary, where he died ten days later.
 There is evidence that a teenaged I.R.B. informant, Patrick Nolan, was also shot during this raid.
 However, unlike O'Carroll, he was taken to hospital and survived his injuries.

 Captain Bowen-Colthurst's reasons

-Months later, when Countess Markievicz – then in Mountjoy Prison — first heard of the executions of the leaders of the Easter Rising, she expressed surprise at only one thing: "Why on earth did they shoot Skeffy?" she is reported to have said.
-"He didn't believe in fighting."
+Months later, when Countess Markievicz – then in Mountjoy Prison — first heard of the executions of the leaders of the Easter Rising, she asked: "Why on earth did they shoot Skeffy?
+He didn't believe in fighting."
 Bowen-Colthurst himself provided an answer to this question in his operations report of 26 April, the day of the shootings.
 Addressed to the Officer Commanding 3rd Battalion, part of his report was as follows: